Skip advert

 Advertisement

-To help you decide which fully-electric SUV is the best to buy, we’ve picked out our top 10 models, as chosen by our expert road testers.
-All of these cars are much kinder to the environment than combustion-powered SUVs, but they offer far more reasonable electric car running costs, too.
-There’s also some significant Benefit-in-Kind (BiK) tax savings on offer for company car users and a high proportion of the sales in the electric SUV market go to the fleet sector as a result.
+To help you decide on the best electric SUV model to buy, our expert road testers have tested every electric SUV that you can buy in the UK and whittled the list down to the top 10.
+All of these cars are much kinder to the environment than combustion-powered SUVs, but they offer far more reasonable running costs, too.
+Prices are on the way down and there’s also some significant Benefit-in-Kind (BiK) tax savings on offer for company car users.

 The best electric SUVs to buy